wharfkit/website/src/lib/guides/StarterKits/getting-started.md

 ### Step 3: Using SessionKit

-Use the `sessionKit` instance to log the user in and create a Wharf session:
+Use the `sessionKit` instance to create a Wharf session:

 ```js
 import { sessionKit } from '@wharfkit/starter';

 const session = await sessionKit.login(); // Initiates a login request
 ```

+Above, we are using a preconfigured instance of the `SessionKit` factory class.
+This instance comes bundled with a few essential Wharf plugins like the [Anchor Wallet plugin](https://www.npmjs.com/package/@wharfkit/wallet-plugin-anchor) and the [Web Renderer](https://www.npmjs.com/package/@wharfkit/web-renderer).

+This allows us to easily call the [Login](/docs/session-kit/login) method and create a session.
+Because we are using the base `@wharfkit/starter` kit, the `Login` method will let the user connect his wallet to any of the main Antelope blockchains.
+If you are using a blockchain-specific kit, calling the `Login` method will only let the user connect his wallet to the specified blockchain.

 ### Step 4: Sending a Transaction